-Chart 6: Year-on-year, both non-seasonally adjusted and seasonally adjusted non-residential transactions have risen in August 2019.
+Chart 6: Year-on-year, both non-seasonally adjusted and seasonally adjusted non-residential transactions have risen slightly in September 2019.

-Non-residential property transactions year-on-year comparison (August 2010 to August 2019).
+Non-residential property transactions year-on-year comparison (September 2010 to September 2019).

-Chart 7: Year-to-date, non-residential transactions in 2019-20 have decreased compared to the three previous years, but are comparable to 2015-16.
+Chart 7: Year-to-date non-residential transactions have decreased compared to the three previous years, but are higher than 6 of the last 10 years.